ilrg/ilrg.github.io/Pages/Data_Handling/Monitoring_Data_Excel.md

 ![MonitoringExcelSix](Data_Assets/MonitoringExcelSix.png)
 - Has a row for each parcel/demarcation, with the ability to filter by village and chiefdom to find records with missing information, and filter further by HH sheet or receipt to identify the parcel that needs to be validated/changed/etc.
-- This sheet is compiled by matching data from the other sheets (which pull data from the update and public schema on the server) and matching it to the receipt number (additional details on the source of each column is below)
+- This sheet is compiled by matching data from the other sheets (which pull data from the update and public schema on the server) and matching it to the receipt number (additional details on the source of each column is below).
 - **Columns and their source**:
     - **Demarcation Enumerator**:
         ```